City Council places Senior Center bond election on November ballot

 The new building is envisioned as a 23,304-square-foot multi-purpose facility serving residents 55 years and older that would house space for classrooms, crafts and hobbies, events, games, senior-focused fitness activities and more.
-Combined with an estimated $1.6 million for design and engineering expenses that would be paid in cash from the General Fund, the total project cost is an estimated $9.6 million.
+Combined with an estimated $1.6 million that would be paid in cash from the General Fund, the total project cost is an estimated $9.6 million.

 If approved, the new building as well as additional parking would be constructed at Johnson Road Park to the west and north of the existing playground, replacing the 4,236-square-foot Senior Activities Center built on the east end of the Johnson Road property in 1990.

 City Council’s vote on Tuesday comes after nearly three years spent evaluating options for the Senior Center.
 The project was first discussed in October 2015 after 146 seniors presented a petition to members of the Keller City Council.